BWWaihenya/Iris_classification/README.md

 # Iris_classification
-Goal: Use KNN to classify the iris flower species.
+Goal: Use KNN to classify the iris flower species using the iris dataset.

-The Dataset
-The iris dataset consists of 3 types of irises’ (Setosa, Versicolour, and Virginica) petal and sepal length, stored in a 150x4 numpy.ndarray
+The dataset consists of 3 types of irises’ (Setosa, Versicolour, and Virginica) petal and sepal length, stored in a 150x4 numpy.ndarray